5v3n/karakuri/README.md

 Now, you did most likely implement a tag listing on your toto blog.
 Congrats!

 BTW: part of my to dos is encapsulating the tag parsing process so you won't have to fiddle around with too much ruby code here...

+### disqus comment counter

+TBD...
+I have to refer to the source & ri for now.

+### serious custom yaml field reader

+TBD...
+I have to refer to the source & ri for now.